 Biyi Bandele’s Brixton Stories, the season’s third full-length play, does not match Loveplay and Luminosity in its treatment of time.
-A theatrical odyssey – described as “magic realism” by Adrian Noble in the programme note (“This Other Eden”) – it traces the last few hours in the life of Ossie Jones, a Brixton-dwelling immigration lawyer who wakes up after fifteen years in a coma, then shortly afterwards falls asleep and dies.
+A theatrical odyssey – described as “magic realism” by Adrian Noble in the programme note (“This Other Eden” 2001, n.pag.) – it traces the last few hours in the life of Ossie Jones, a Brixton-dwelling immigration lawyer who wakes up after fifteen years in a coma, then shortly afterwards falls asleep and dies.
 Brixton Stories manipulates time distinctively, through storytelling and fable.
-For example, when Ossie is in the coma, he dreams that he has been arrested and wrongly convicted for murder, and in prison he meets Triple-Johni, who is “serving three life sentences for homicidal crimes he’d committed during a previous lifetime” (20).
-Triple-Johni tries to speed up his sentences by dying early and being reborn so that he can be taken back into custody as a baby, but ends up chasing the figure of Death, “threatening to strangle him if Death did not take his life” (21).
+For example, when Ossie is in the coma, he dreams that he has been arrested and wrongly convicted for murder, and in prison he meets Triple-Johni, who is “serving three life sentences for homicidal crimes he’d committed during a previous lifetime” (Bandele 2001, 20).
+Triple-Johni tries to speed up his sentences by dying early and being reborn so that he can be taken back into custody as a baby, but ends up chasing the figure of Death, “threatening to strangle him if Death did not take his life” (Bandele 2001, 21).
 Traumatised by the incident, Death goes into hiding, and no-one in the town can then die.
-Although it is not conceived as a history play per se, Brixton Stories, with its mixing of personal memory, its account of Ossie’s last day alive, and its meditations on mortality, forces its audience to confront the past, present and future simultaneously, which theatre scholar Michael Y. Bennett highlights as a characteristic of the modern history play (16).
+Although it is not conceived as a history play per se, Brixton Stories, with its mixing of personal memory, its account of Ossie’s last day alive, and its meditations on mortality, forces its audience to confront the past, present and future simultaneously, which theatre scholar Michael Y. Bennett highlights as a characteristic of the modern history play (Bennett 2013, 16).

 Lastly, we turn to Greengrass and Reade’s Farewell to the Official Secrets Act.
 A script, dated March 2001, is available in the RSC’s archive, alongside a rewritten version, dated May 1st, that was adopted for the last two performances of the play’s run.
 Like Brixton Stories, Farewell does not take a historical long view, but instead leaps to various points in time between 1991 and 2001, focusing on the David Shayler case, and the demise of MI5 head Stella Rimington’s much-publicised policy of openness (Shayler, a former MI5 operative, was prosecuted under the Official Secrets Act for passing on classified information to the Mail on Sunday newspaper in 1997).
 Perhaps the most that can be said for Farewell as a history play is that it represents an early attempt to historicise the 1990s, a decade when MI5 was struggling to find a role for itself in a post-Cold War, pre-War on Terror security environment.
-Shayler’s discoveries among the Top Secret files also point to a kind of secret history of British politics, as imagined by MI5, where even the most neoliberal of New Labour politicians, such as Peter Mandelson, were suspected of being secret Communist moles (28).
-This conspiracy-theory view of history is also hinted at, and in effect reversed, by a final reference in the script to Shayler’s suspicions that Princess Diana and Dodi Fayed were assassinated by MI5 (64).
-This tendency was borne out by Shayler’s “real” post-2001 history, where he and his partner Annie Machon (who also features in the play) became leading UK-based proponents of the idea that “American elements facilitated 9/11 in order to ‘justify their adventurism in oil-rich countries in the Middle East’“.
+Shayler’s discoveries among the Top Secret files also point to a kind of secret history of British politics, as imagined by MI5, where even the most neoliberal of New Labour politicians, such as Peter Mandelson, were suspected of being secret Communist moles (Greengrass and Reade 2001, 28).
+This conspiracy-theory view of history is also hinted at, and in effect reversed, by a final reference in the script to Shayler’s suspicions that Princess Diana and Dodi Fayed were assassinated by MI5 (Greengrass and Reade 2001, 64).
+This tendency was borne out by Shayler’s “real” post-2001 history, where he and his partner Annie Machon (who also features in the play) became leading UK-based proponents of the idea that “American elements facilitated 9/11 in order to ‘justify their adventurism in oil-rich countries in the Middle East’“ (O'Neill 2006, n.pag.).

 Core and Periphery